GodProgrammer512/PyGame-Project/README.md

 # PyGame-Project
-Me and Gabriel will try some things with the PyGame header
+Me and Gabriel will try some things with the PyGame header in Python...